JS-RD/forest-fire-watch-android/readme.md

 ![MIT](https://img.shields.io/packagist/l/doctrine/orm.svg)
 # Wildfire Watch

-You can find the deployed project at [wildfirewatchapp.com](https://wildfirewatchapp.com/).
+You can find the deployed web project at [wildfirewatchapp.com](https://wildfirewatchapp.com/).

+Android app will be available on the play store after Release canvas 2 (roughly end of Janurary 2020)

 ## Contributors